Dragon Slayer (series): Dragon Slayer and Xanadu (1984–1985)

 The original Dragon Slayer and its sequel Dragon Slayer II: Xanadu are credited for being the progenitors of the action RPG genre, abandoning the command-oriented turn-based battles of previous RPGs in favour of real-time hack and slash combat that requires direct input from the player, alongside puzzle-solving elements.
 These games went on to influence later series such as The Legend of Zelda, Hydlide, and Falcom's own Ys.
-The way the Dragon Slayer series reworked the entire game system of each installment is also considered an influence on Square's Final Fantasy, which would do the same for each of its installments.
 According to Games^{TM} and John Szczepaniak (of Retro Gamer and The Escapist), Enix's Dragon Quest was also influenced by Dragon Slayer and in turn defined many other RPGs.

 The original Dragon Slayer, released for the PC-88 in 1984, is considered to be the first action-RPG.
 In contrast to earlier turn-based roguelikes, Dragon Slayer was a dungeon crawl RPG that was entirely real-time with action-oriented combat.
 Dragon Slayer also featured an in-game map to help with the dungeon-crawling, required item management due to the inventory being limited to one item at a time, and introduced the use of item-based puzzles which later influenced The Legend of Zelda.
 Dragon Slayer was a major success in Japan, where its overhead action-RPG formula was used in many later games.
 The game's MSX port was also one of the first titles to be published by Square.